koschwanez/about-me/README.md

 ### Publications

 Koschwanez, J.H., K.R.
 Foster, and A.W.
 Murray.
 "Improved use of a public good selects for the evolution of undifferentiated multicellularity." *eLife* 2:e00367 (2013).
-Email me for the proof.
+[Email me for the proof](mailto:jkoschwanez@cgr.harvard.edu "email me for proof")

 Koschwanez, J.H., K.R.
 Foster, and A.W.
 Murray.
 "Sucrose utilization in budding yeast as a model for the origin of undifferentiated multicellularity." *PLoS Biology* 9(8): e1001122 (2011).
 [PLoS Biology](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001122 "PLoS BIology 2011")